open-cogsci/osdoc/content/pages/tutorials/intermediate.md

-title: Intermediate tutorial: visual search
+title: Intermediate tutorial (Python) visual search

 [TOC]

 ## About OpenSesame

 OpenSesame is a user-friendly program for the development of behavioral experiments for psychology, neuroscience, and experimental economy.
 For beginners, OpenSesame has a comprehensive graphical, point-and-click interface.
-For advanced users, OpenSesame supports Python scripting.
+For advanced users, OpenSesame supports Python (desktop only) and JavaScript (desktop and browser).

 OpenSesame is freely available under the [General Public License v3][gpl].

 ## About this tutorial

 This tutorial shows how to create a basic visual-search experiment using OpenSesame [(Mathôt, Schreij, & Theeuwes, 2012)][references].
 We will use both the graphical interface and Python scripting.
 Some experience with OpenSesame and Python is recommended.
 This tutorial takes approximately one hour.

+A JavaScript-based version of this tutorial is also available.
+If you want to run your experiments online (with OSWeb), then the JavaScript tutorial is what you need:

+- %link:tutorials/intermediate-javascript%

 ## Resources